Fools Guild

-The Fools Guild is based in California, themed around the medieval and renaissance idea of the court jester.
-The central activity of the Guild is producing three parties a year in Los Angeles: Halloween, New Year's Eve, and April Fool's Day.
+The Fools Guild is a California based social community that produces total immersion theme parties and other theme events.
+Members self-identify in some way with The Fool, a role that dates back to medieval times when monarchs and nobles often had their own court jester as part of their household.
+Fools were more than just comics.
+The Fool had special permission to be subversive.
+The Fool could speak the unspeakable, wear the unwearable, and behave in ways that no one else would get away with.
+The Fools Guild motto is, "In Risu Veritas" – In Laughter There Is Truth.

+Most Fools Guild members live in the Los Angeles area, with some in the Bay Area and a few alumni outside California.
+Though many are actors, artists or creatives, many are simply imaginative souls in a wide range of fields.

 History

-The Fools Guild was born in 1979 at the Renaissance Pleasure Faire of Southern California, where the original improvisational team met while performing as jesters, jugglers, pass-the-hat-acts, and mimes.
-Originally named by former Pleasure Faire entertainment director Peg Long, The Fools Guild was primarily an improvisational troupe performing at the Renaissance Pleasure Faire near San Francisco and other Bay Area venues.
+The Fools Guild started in 1979 at the Renaissance Pleasure Faire of Southern California, where the original improvisational team met while performing as jesters, jugglers, pass-the-hat-acts, and mimes.
+Originally named by former Pleasure Faire entertainment director Peg Long, The Fools Guild was an improvisational troupe performing at the original Renaissance Pleasure Faire near San Francisco and other Bay Area venues.

 Around 1982, the Fools Guild moved south to Los Angeles where they rented a house at 8228 Fountain in West Hollywood.
 The house had a giant main room and very high ceilings, and the Fools began to host parties, workshops and other performance-centered events.
 Very quickly a social club of comedic performers evolved and the house became known as the Guild Hall.
 The house was originally built specifically for parties by the original house builders the Santleys.
 The Santleys were Vaudeville artists and original members of the Screen Actors Guild.
 They were also members of the old Hollywood Comedy performers club "The Masquers".
 The Masquers included silent Film actors and comedy celebrities and they often met at the old 8228 residence.

 At the Guild Hall, the Fools events attracted other artists in Hollywood, creating focal point for the emerging "New Vaudeville" scene in Los Angeles.
-The parties became more ornate, with elaborate themed decor and costumes, and drew a growing roster of local regulars, including members of the nearby Groundlings Theatre and The Comedy Club.
+The parties became increasingly ornate, with elaborate themed decor and costumes, and drew a growing roster of local performers, including members of the nearby Groundlings Theatre and The Comedy Club.

-In 1987, the original Guild Hall at 8228 Fountain was torn down to make room for an apartment building.
-The Guild continued the parties using rented venues.